-Children’s has 100 percent patient survival rates for 30 days, one year and three years after transplant.
+Children’s has 100 percent patient survival rates for 30 days and one year after transplant.

 What does this data mean?

-The graph shows the survival rates for our patients at 30 days, one year and three years after their kidney transplant.
+The graph shows the survival rates for our patients at 30 days and one year after their kidney transplant.
 We have 100 percent survival rates at 30 days, one year and three years post-transplant.
 These rates are all better than the national average.

 Why are patient survival rates important?

 High survival rates mean more of our patients are doing well after their transplants.
 We are always working for 100 percent survival rates at Children’s.